qwaneu/qwaneu.github.io/_posts/2016-09-29-don-reinertsen-agile-cambridge.md

 You don't know which paths are unproductive at beginning.
 Lean Startup with MVPS is an anti-fragile behaviour.
 Do MVP, shut down unproductive paths quickly.

+### Payload management

+Everything we did was more valuable than everything we chose not to do.
+We exploited all the new information we received during the development process.
+Throw things under the bus, and put new things on it.
+Make good economic choices

+### Fast decision making

+* Decentralize control
+  * Authority
+  * Information
+  * Resources

+* Favor decision speed over accuracy
+  * Making it safe to use initiative

+* Control exposure by managing consequences instead of frequency of occurence.

+Marine corps give guidance: if you have 80% of the information and not made a decision, you have wasted an opportunity.

+Facebook focus on consequences: why make it live for a billion users? why make it live for a 1000?